Learn-Write-Repeat/Open-contributions/Saumya_ML_DataPreprocessing.md

    Now since the machine learning model deals only with the numerical data, but it can happen that our data set contains data other then numbers.
    So it would create a problem since machine cannot understand words.
 Hence in order to deal with this situation we need to convert this data into numbers.

-   Here we importt **LabelEncoder** class of **sklearn library**.Now if their the three variables in our data set so the varis=ables will be encoded as 0,1,2.By these values, the machine learning model may assume that there is some correlation between these variables which will produce the wrong output.
-So to remove this issue, **dummy
-   encoding** is used.
+   Here we importt **LabelEncoder** class of **sklearn library**.Now if their the three variables in our data set so the variables will be encoded as 0,1,2.By these values, the machine learning model may assume that there is some correlation between these variables which will produce the wrong output.
+So to remove this issue, **dummy encoding** is used.
    Dummy variables are those variables which have values 0 or 1.
 The 1 value gives the presence of that variable in a particular column, and rest variables become 0.
 With dummy encoding, the number of columns is equal to the number of categories.For Dummy Encoding, **OneHotEncoder** class of preprocessing library is used.